tymcode/syncsketch-experiments/SyncSketch Webhook Integrations Using AWS.md

 Discord wants a JSON object in the body containing  `username` and `content` text strings and that's it.
 Everything else you see here is about building a webhook message of our own and doing some error-checking, then sending it and relaying Discord's response back to `index.js`.

 ###Deploying the Function
-Every time you change the code in here, you need to "deploy" it, so let's do that.
+Every time you change the code in here, you need to *deploy* it, so let's do that.

 > DOCUMENT THE DEPLOY UX